-I’ve been asked about the best exercise for weight loss in fitness consultations, following fitness classes, and most recently by email, blog comments and Flipping 50 TV applications for 34 years.
+I’ve been asked about the best exercise for weight loss in fitness consultations, following fitness classes, and most recently by email, blog comments and Flipping 50 TV applications for 36 years. (updated post July, 2020)

 It saddens me that we’re still here.
 It frustrates me that some of the fault for this lies with fitness blogs and articles that perpetuate this old school thinking.
 I’m approached several times a week by someone wanting to write blogs or post their video on flippingfifty.com and unfortunately their science is non-existent.

 At Flipping 50, I am a researcher who digs deep for the facts that pertain to you, a woman who wants to do her entire second half full of energy and vitality.
 There are no “studies of one” or blogs simply catering to what people are searching for alone.
 This is how most of the fitness marketers on the internet determine what they write next.

 Sadly it happens even for blogs I guest post for.
 I have to gently but firmly decline the angle they request I take.
 Many marketers only look at what you’re searching for and write to feed that curiosity, so that you’ll buy their products.
 They don’t care as much about educating you or that this path you’re on might be taking you further from your goal.
 It’s faster and easier to get you to buy if they tell you what you already think is right.

 This month in particular, you’re vulnerable.
 If you’re searching for the best exercise for weight loss, you’ll find many answers that may lead you right back to another search more frustrated next year.